 The Bidgee Whaler icon drawn by Sylvia Walsh for the Historical Society in 1982 (image courtesy of WWDHS).

 These pages feature the writings of my mother, Mrs Sylvia Walsh (1911-1996) of "Sunnyside", Wagga Wagga.
-Sylvia wrote monthly for the Daily Advertiser during the 1970s and 1980s as publicity officer for the Wagga Wagga and District Historical Society.
+Sylvia wrote monthly for the Daily Advertiser during the 1970s and 1980s (and occasionally in the early 1990s) as publicity officer for the Wagga Wagga and District Historical Society.
 She wrote under the name of "Bidgee Whaler", a legendary character in Wagga's history who had fascinated her from her youth (see details of the legend).